tagline: From openSUSE

 Adobe Reader X and XI under Wine

-The only Adobe Reader known to work well under Wine are versions 8 or 9; however, these do no longer receive updates from Adobe, so using them is as bad as using the native Linux version 9.
+The only Adobe Reader known to work well under Wine are versions 8 or 9.
+However, these versions no longer receive updates from Adobe, so using them is as bad as using the native Linux version 9.
 Version X or XI are not currently installable under Wine, but this may change soon, according to this article Wine 1.5.25 Fixes Adobe Reader XI Installation.
+As of Wine 1.7.2 this does not work with default Wine settings on OpenSuse 13.1.

 Adobe Reader X and XI on an Android virtual machine